8BitRain/Payper/README.md

 - [X] Redesign BankAccountsView
 - [X] Finish edit profile component
 - [X] When a payment completes, move it from payment flow to payment history in Firebase
+- [X] Bind a Bank Account onboarding modal to the 'Add a Bank Account' button on the Bank Accounts page
+- [X] If user's onboarding status is not complete, make them add a bank account before they can make a payment
 - [ ] Create a fading animation for completed payments
 - [ ] Add micro deposit validation screen to payment creation flow if user has not yet verified their bank account
 - [ ] Add an onPress destination to notifications